4.5 Initiatives promoting social inclusion and raising awareness

-In 2015, the Government implemented campaign “Multiethnic and multi-religious cohesion”.
-It consists of 18 videos for encouraging cohesion and mutual understanding among people with different ethnic or religious background.
+In 2015, the Government implemented the campaign “Multiethnic and multi-religious cohesion”.
+It consists of 18 videos for encouraging cohesion and mutual understanding among people with different ethnic or religious backgrounds.
 All videos were broadcast on National TV stations.
 The videos are published on the YouTube channel “Кампањи на Владата на РМ” (Campaigns of the Government of the RM) in specific playlist.

 The Ministry of Political System and Inter-Community Relations is formed in 2019, and it performs works and duties related to: